-At January 31, 2013 and 2012, we had U.S. federal NOL carryforwards of approximately \$302.5 million and \$287.0 million, respectively.
-These loss carryforwards expire in various years ending from January 31, 2017 to 2033.
-We had state NOL carryforwards of approximately \$193.2 million and \$205.0 million in the same respective years, expiring in years ending from January 31, 2013 to 2033.
-We had foreign NOL carryforwards of approximately \$55.5 million and \$39.7 million in the same respective years.
-At January 31, 2013, all but \$5.1 million of these foreign loss carryforwards have indefinite carryforward periods.
+At January 31, 2014 and 2013, we had U.S. federal NOL carryforwards of approximately \$631.2 million and \$302.5 million, respectively.
+The U.S. federal NOL increased by \$315 million due to the CTI Merger.
+These loss carryforwards expire in various years ending from January 31, 2018 to 2034.
+We had state NOL carryforwards of approximately \$211.3 million and \$193.2 million in the same respective years, expiring in years ending from January 31, 2014 to 2034.
+We had foreign NOL carryforwards of approximately \$51.9 million and \$55.5 million in the same respective years.
+At January 31, 2014, all but \$2.2 million of these foreign loss carryforwards have indefinite carryforward periods.
 Certain of these federal, state, and foreign loss carryforwards and credits are subject to Internal Revenue Code Section 382 or similar provisions, which impose limitations on their utilization following certain changes in ownership of the entity generating the loss carryforward.
 The NOL carryforwards for tax return purposes are different from the NOL carryforwards for financial statement purposes, primarily due to the reduction of NOL carryforwards for financial statement purposes under the authoritative guidance on accounting for uncertainty in income taxes.
-We have U.S. federal, state and foreign tax credit carryforwards of approximately \$12.6 million and \$8.3 million at January 31, 2013 and 2012, respectively, the utilization of which is subject to limitation.
-At January 31, 2013, approximately \$1.5 million of these tax credit carryforwards may be carried forward indefinitely.
-The balance of \$11.1 million expires in various years ending from January 31, 2015 to 2031.
+We have U.S. federal, state and foreign tax credit carryforwards of approximately \$14.4 million and \$12.6 million at January 31, 2014 and 2013, respectively, the utilization of which is subject to limitation.
+At January 31, 2014, approximately \$1.5 million of these tax credit carryforwards may be carried forward indefinitely.
+The balance of \$12.9 million expires in various years ending from January 31, 2015 to 2034.

-As of January 31, 2013, we have not provided for deferred taxes on the excess of financial reporting over the tax basis of investments in certain foreign subsidiaries in the amount of \$261.4 million because we plan to reinvest such earnings indefinitely outside the United States.
+As of January 31, 2014, we have not provided for deferred taxes on the excess of financial reporting over the tax basis of investments in certain foreign subsidiaries in the amount of \$349.7 million because we plan to reinvest such earnings indefinitely outside the United States.
 If these earnings were repatriated in the future, additional income and withholding tax expense would be incurred.
 Due to complexities in the laws of the foreign jurisdictions and the assumptions that would have to be made, it is not practicable to estimate the total amount of income taxes that would have to be provided on such earnings.

 As required by the authoritative guidance on accounting for income taxes, we evaluate the realizability of deferred tax assets on a jurisdictional basis at each reporting date.
 Accounting for income taxes requires that a valuation allowance be established when it is more likely than not that all or a portion of the deferred tax assets will not be realized.
 In circumstances where there is sufficient negative evidence indicating that the deferred tax assets are not more likely than not realizable, we establish a valuation allowance.
-We have recorded valuation allowances in the amounts of \$104.8 million and \$100.8 million at January 31, 2013 and 2012, respectively.
-The \$4.0 million increase in the valuation allowance between January 31, 2012 and January 31, 2013 arose primarily as a result of an overall increase in net deferred tax assets, primarily related to amortization of acquired intangibles and loss carryforwards, offset by changes in deferred revenue and equity compensation.
+We have recorded valuation allowances in the amounts of \$146.9 million and \$104.8 million at January 31, 2014 and 2013, respectively.
+The \$42.1 million increase in the valuation allowance between January 31, 2013 and January 31, 2014 arose primarily as a result of the CTI Merger, an overall increase in net deferred tax assets, primarily related to amortization of acquired intangibles, loss carryforwards, and equity compensation, offset by changes in deferred revenue.

-The recorded valuation allowance consisted of the following at January 31, 2013 and 2012:
+The recorded valuation allowance consisted of the following at January 31, 2014 and 2013: